-Tarkine used Lyocell for its casual and activewear T Shirts and clothing.
+Tarkine used Lyocell for some of its casual and activewear T Shirts and clothing.
 Lyocell is increasingly the fabric of choice for ethical and conscious clothing brands.

 Lyocell is a cellulose fibre, which is made by dissolving wood pulp and using a special drying process called spinning.
 Before it is dried, wood chips are mixed with a solvent to produce a wet mixture.
 The mixture is then pushed through small holes to form threads, which is then chemically treated, and the lengths of fibre are spun into yarn and woven into cloth.